 Financial privacy is actually a thing

-Blockchains like bitcoin enable you to transact with someone across the globe, with no 3rd party intervention.
+Blockchains like bitcoin enable you to transact with someone across the globe, device to device, with no 3rd party intervention.
 Without 3rd parties storing (and using/selling) your financial data, it is instead publicly located on the blockchain – but with no personally identifying information, only transaction amounts and dates.
 Some privacy protocols like Monero allow for all data to be shielded for complete privacy.

 Let’s say you’re in the grocery store.
 You’ve reached the checkout line and you have the following payment options:

-- Your country’s currency
+- Your country’s currency (cash)

 - A debit or credit card representing your country’s currency